 Both vertical teams have existing community schools.
 Community school alliance meetings exist at Webb, Dobie and Burnet/Navarro.
-Northeast Vertical Team has two years of network development, including a community needs assessment.
+Northeast Vertical Team has three years of network development, including a community needs assessment and Promise Neighborhood plannning.
 Navarro Vertical Team network development will be expanded to four additional elementary schools, and a community needs assessment will be performed.
 North Austin has the largest concentration of Family Resource Centers (4).